 Alternative variations using a n-channel and a p-channel device can also in theory have zero distortion, but accurately matching complementary devices is more difficult.
 An example is shown next on the left, here as an output stage.
 The gm graph is constant up to the point where one or other device switches off.

 The same circuit can be used with low-power fets as an input stage, which can then have its output taken from either the sources, with the load resistor being omitted, or the drain currents can be subtracted in one way or another, with the 'load resistor' shown now being used to set the gain, or being reduced to zero.
 Low-noise jfets are available, but the problem when using these in the left-hand diagram is that they have zero Vgs with no signal, and the junctions become forward biased with signals applied, severely limiting the input voltage range unless RL is high enough.
 It is tempting to add source resistors as shown on the right, but in either an input or output stage this will make the gm graphs curved rather than linear, and the two devices will no longer give a horizontal line, even if they are perfectly matched and also perfectly square-law.
 This is a good example of how a little local feedback can add distortion, including some high order harmonics.
 In practice for less than perfect square-law devices high order harmonics will be present in any case.
-My article about local feedback has this link to an article Small-Signal Distortion in Feedback Amplifiers for Audio by James Boyk and Gerald Jay Sussman, (a pdf file), which shows the results of numerical methods used to produce intermodulation distortion spectra for feedback amplifiers.
-They also conclude that the complementary fet output stage can have zero distortion for ideal square-law devices.
+An article, Small-Signal Distortion in Feedback Amplifiers for Audio by James Boyk and Gerald Jay Sussman, (a pdf file), shows the results of numerical methods used to produce intermodulation distortion spectra for feedback amplifiers.
+They also conclude that the complementary fet output stage can have zero distortion for matched ideal square-law devices.

 The output stage is similar to that used with power mosfets in my MJR-6 and MJR-7 designs, but there the output current can be sufficient to switch off one or the other device, giving crossover effects which need to be reduced by high overall feedback.
 The quiescent current of 100mA used means, if the mosfets are accurate square-law, that when one switches off the other will have drain current 400mA, so this is the peak output current up to which perfect linearity would be possible, except that accurately matched complementary mosfets are virtually impossible to obtain, and they are not perfectly square-law.